International Surrogacy Laws by Country

 As mentioned, the legalities of surrogacy in the countries mentioned above can be confusing.
 It is in your best interest to consult with a surrogacy lawyer if you are considering to go for surrogacy in Nigeria, Kenya or Nigeria.
 Although less restrictions make surrogacy easier, it also creates the possibility of ethical issues.
 It is noteworthy that there are no laws protecting the Intended Parents and Surrogates during the process.

 As an Intended Parent who is considering international surrogacy, you need to choose a country with clearly defined surrogacy laws.
 This will help you ensure that the process results in success without any legal issues.
-The best option for any interested Intended Parent looking for surrogacy or top surrogacy clinic is none other than the United States (California, Oregon, Nevada).
+The best option for any interested Intended Parent looking for surrogacy or a top surrogacy clinic is none other than the United States (California, Oregon, Nevada).

 Countries That Legally Restrict Surrogacy